eze-kiel/shaloc/README.md

 ## Security note

 By design, nothing is encrypted in `shaloc` which make it vulnerable to eavesdropping attacks such as [MITM](https://en.wikipedia.org/wiki/Man-in-the-middle_attack).
 Also, anyone with the link to your file can download it.
 You should not use `shaloc` outside your private network, or with sensitive files/folders.
+If you plan to share something that should not be guessed, use the `-r` flag to randomize the URI with a random string of the length you want.

 ## License